POET-X: Memory-efficient LLM Training by Scaling Orthogonal Transformation: Experimental Details

 \paragraph{Code framework.} Our method is implemented on top of the codebase from~\cite{jaiswal2024galore}\footnote{\url{https://github.com/jiaweizzhao/GaLore}} (Apache 2.0 license), which we also use to train and benchmark the AdamW and LoRA baselines.
 We will release our code for reproducing all training results prior to publication.
 The experimental setup consisted of PyTorch 2.8.0 running with CUDA 12.9.
 We utilized the Hugging Face PEFT\footnote{\url{https://github.com/huggingface/peft}} code base for all experiments related to LoRA.
 For a fair comparison, we enable \texttt{torch.compile} for all experiments by default.

 \paragraph{Training details.} We utlized the AdamW optimizer~\cite{loshchilov2017decoupled} for updating the POET-related parameters.
 Detailed hyperparameters for the validation perplexity experiments (Table~\ref{tab:val_ppl} and Table~\ref{tab:q_val_ppl}) are provided in Table~\ref{tab:hyper1} and Table~\ref{tab:hyper2}.
-For the baseline optimizers AdamW, Muon, GaLore, and Apollo, we employed a cosing learning rate scheduler with a decay ratio of $0.1$, 5000 warmup steps, a weight decay of $0.01$ and a gradient clipping threshold of $1.0$, and a global batch size of $512$.
+For the baseline optimizers AdamW, Muon, GaLore, and Apollo, we employed a cosine learning rate scheduler with a decay ratio of $0.1$, 5000 warmup steps, a weight decay of $0.01$ and, a gradient clipping threshold of $1.0$, and a global batch size of $512$.
+For our proposed POET-X, we adopted a minimum learning rate ratio of $0.01$.